Age of Sail: Decline

 Sailing ships continued to be an economical way to transport bulk cargo on long voyages into the 1920s and 1930s, though steamships soon pushed them out of those trades as well.
 Sailing ships do not require fuel or complex engines to be powered; thus they tended to be more independent from sophisticated dedicated support bases on land.
 Crucially though, steam-powered ships held a speed advantage and were rarely hindered by adverse winds, freeing steam-powered vessels from the necessity of following trade winds.
 As a result, cargo and supplies could reach a foreign port in a fraction of the time it took a sailing ship.

 Sailing vessels were pushed into narrower and narrower economic niches and gradually disappeared from commercial trade.
 Today, sailing vessels are only economically viable for small-scale coastal fishing, along with recreational uses such as yachting and passenger sail excursion ships.

 In recent decades, the commercial shipping industry has been reviving interest in wind assisted ships as a way to conserve fuel in the interest of sustainability.

 Legacy

 A New Age of Sail has been predicted by some experts to occur by 2030, driven by a revolution in energy technology and a desire to reduce carbon emissions from maritime shipping through wind-assisted propulsion.
-The book Trade Winds: A Voyage to a Sustainable Future for Shipping, discusses the potential of a return to wind propulsion through the firsthand experiences Christiaan De Beukelaer, who spent five months aboard a sailing cargo ship in 2020.
+The book Trade Winds: A Voyage to a Sustainable Future for Shipping discusses the potential of a return to wind propulsion through the firsthand experiences of Christiaan De Beukelaer, who spent five months aboard a sailing cargo ship in 2020.